 Proposals should comply with our data sharing policy, which promotes the adoption of community standards and sharing of metadata (see related links).
 Where a novel technology or methodology is developed during a project, researchers should consider its potential applications within the broad biosciences research community and beyond, including steps necessary to make them accessible and user friendly.
 The translation of research outputs into practice through partnerships, application by industry, or by informing policy-making is encouraged.

 BBSRC considers impacts on training and the skills base to be particularly important for the development of UK microbiome research capability.

 The priority area encourages research ranging from underpinning through to strategic and applied studies.
 End-user engagement is encouraged to promote translation of research findings to practical applications.
-The pathways to impact document should explain how applicants will, during the course of the project, take steps to maximize the broad impact of their research.
+Applicants should explain how, during the course of the project, they will take steps to maximize the broad impact of their research.
 Resources can be requested for appropriate activities.

 The workshop was held on March 4 2020 and designed to help understand the current and future capability needed for microbiome research and enable UKRI-BBSRC to support the continuing development of Integrative Microbiome Research in the UK.
 The workshop uniquely brought together disciplines from across UKRI-BBSRC’s remit and beyond along with Industry, Networks and Learned Societies.
 Experienced community members provided UKRI-BBSRC with advice around the opportunities for microbiome capability across the breadth of UKRI-BBSRC’s microbiome research areas, covering areas including skills, infrastructure, and emerging research approaches.
 It also enabled a forum to promote the exchange of knowledge across the sector.
 This downloadable document is a summary of the workshop and not a strategy, it is located here alongside UKRI-BBSRC’s Integrative Microbiome Research priority area as a resource for the microbiome community.